JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 # CoderDojo Ponce Springs 6/29/2013 Event Outline and Resources

 Here is what we'll have available on the first session.
-Please read over the
+We've broken it down into:

+* Beginner level students
+* Intermediate level students
+* Advanced level students

+We'll have a mixture of tutorials / workshops for the beginniner and intermediate students.

+And, for the advanced students, an "open space" with ample time for seeking advice and help on coding challenges that they want to tackle in future sessions.
+We need advanced students to help us and each other to set the agenda for what they want to pursue and become experts in!

+Below are all the details.
+Only the beginner's `Python Turtle` session requires any special software to download ahead of time.

 # Beginner level students